 “A people without the knowledge of their past history, origin and culture is like a tree without roots.”– Marcus Garvey

 A few years ago we flew to Norfolk to begin a week-long trip exploring the western coast of Virginia.
-We began this trip by staying with a childhood friend of Andrew’s who was stationed in Norfolk while employed with the U.S. Navy.
+We began this trip by staying with a a friend who was stationed in Norfolk while employed with the U.S. Navy.
 For the previous several years he had been deployed to Bahrain and surrounding countries.
 Now, while in Norfolk, he was training Navy Seals prior to their deployment, because of this we were able to visit the Navy Base as well as see several of the ships that were still in service with the military- a neat experience that would not otherwise be accessible to us.
-In addition to exploring Norfolk, the three of us visited several surrounding areas including Virginia Beach, Colonial Williamsburg, Arlington, and ended the trip in one of my favorite cities, Washington D.C. (view my post here!) since he had never been before!
+In addition to exploring Norfolk, we visited several surrounding areas including Virginia Beach, Colonial Williamsburg, Arlington, and ended the trip in one of my favorite cities, Washington D.C. (view my post here!) since he had never been before!

 Norfolk and Virginia Beach

 As soon as we landed I knew where we had to go first: Doumar’s Barbeque (most importantly they serve Ice Cream).
 As seen on Diners, Drive-ins and Dives and the Rachel Ray Show, this curb service restaurant, in operation since 1904, was at the top of the list.
 There are a few really interesting points about this restaurant: it has curbside service which is so fun, it is ridiculously cheap, and the original owner, Abe Doumar, invented the first ice cream cone maker in the world, which is still used today!